 Involutionary Self-Awareness is the moment where we build up enough courage to start facing the truth by shining awareness on that which we have been trying to escape.
 Soon, we begin to Self-Explore and Self-Discover, and with enough intensity of awareness we finally begin to Self-Understand and grow in Self-Love.
 During this whole process a Self-Transformation begins to occur that with enough awareness bridges the necessary gap between the experiencer and the experience, and results in a more whole human being.

 Our search for existential meaning, for God, for a Higher and Divine self is born from our urge to belong and to feel whole.
 It is only by cultivating pure awareness, bringing light into our fragmented and indirect way of perceiving the world, that we can find what we’ve been looking for all along.
 Once you have cultivated this pure awareness – consciousness, light, or what many refer to as ‘God’ – illuminates your being, revealing that there is no inner, there is no outer, there is only One.

-Each one of them clothed this experience in a different way: Moksha, atman, enlightenment, nirvana, kingdom of heaven, promised land, allah, cosmic unity, unio mystica, mysterium tremendum, cosmic consciousness, union with God, oneness, divinity, non-duality, no-mind, samadhi, satori, harmony of the spheres and so on.
+Each one of them clothed this experience in a different way: Moksha, self-realization, atman, enlightenment, nirvana, kingdom of heaven, promised land, Allah, cosmic unity, unio mystica, mysterium tremendum, cosmic consciousness, union with God, oneness, divinity, non-duality, no-mind, samadhi, satori, harmony of the spheres and so on.

 When we don’t know where we are going, we may only go in circles.
 It’s only when we’ve really found where we are that we realize there is nowhere to go.